OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 Moreover, OpenVidu Call contains an **intelligent layout** algorithm that adapts the video layout to the number of participants in the session.
 OpenVidu Call is installed by default when you [deploy OpenVidu](deployment).

-Visit its <a href="https://openvidu.io/openvidu-call">presentation page</a> for more information.

 <p align="center" style="margin-top: 30px">
   <video class="img-responsive" style="max-width: 80%" src="video/components/ov-call-greetings.mp4" muted async loop autoplay playsinline></video>
 </p>